gremlin-solutions/gcp-cloud-run-failure-flags-app/README.md

 ```

 **Explanation**: Modifies the response data from the S3 client to simulate data corruption.
 The application will detect the corrupted data through its validation logic and handle it appropriately.

+**Note on Response Validation**

+The application validates all responses from external services to ensure robustness against unexpected or corrupted data.
+When injecting faults like modified responses using Gremlin Failure Flags, the application will handle them through its standard validation logic.
+This approach allows you to simulate real-world scenarios where external services might return invalid data.

 ---